Recipe courtesy of BerryWorld

 The pistachio colour needs to be vibrant green, it is best to use high-quality pistachios.
 I used tart rings the loose bottomed tins are easier to find and more common for home bakers.

-What do you think of this BerryWorld Raspberry and Pistachio Tarts recipe?
+Recipe and image courtesy of BerryWorld.
+So what do you think of this Raspberry and Pistachio Tarts recipe?
+Do you also fancy making some?

 You Might Also Like:

-BerryWorld Strawberry Rocky Road.
+Strawberry Rocky Road:

-How To Make BerryWorld Overnight Oats with Raspberry Chia Jam.
+Get The Recipe Here: How To Make BerryWorld Overnight Oats with Raspberry Chia Jam.

 These sound so tasty!I would love for you to share this with my Facebook Group for recipes, crafts, tips, and tricks.
 Thanks for joining Cooking and Crafting with J & J!